 This should heavily boost your productivity - no more clicking around to find the program you're looking for.
 The panel settings (as well as other Xfce-related ones) are stored in /home/YourUsername/.config/xfce4/, so you can easily copy them to a pendrive or something.
 And if you break Linux on this machine, you can just reinstall it and keep the home partition, so the settings will be carried over.

 Let's face it, Xfce's default look sucks.
 And all its default themes also suck.
 Now you can install the murrine engine and its associated themes, but they are only slightly better.
 Chances are, if you want to actually enjoy looking at your computer, you will need to peruse the website https://xfce-look.org/.
-But first, go to Settings > Settings manager and let's see how is the look of Xfce actually decided.
+But first, go to Settings > Settings manager and let's see how the look of Xfce is actually decided.
 You can divide it into five parts:

 Now wouldn't it be nice to have all these put together, instead of scattered around?
 Download the package Xfce-theme-manager (find it through the aforementioned SlakFinder).
 Now a new section will appear in your Settings Manager.
 There you can modify all the settings as well as some additional ones - and save them as actual whole themes.
 Anyway, visit https://xfce-look.org/ and look around.
 First, time to dump the boring single-colored cursors.
 Let's have some fun - how about a fucking Katana as your cursor - download it by - you guessed it - clicking the Download btton.
 To install the cursor set, move the archive to /usr/share/icons, open it in Engrampa and extract the folder that is INSIDE - just extracting the archive will create a folder with its name, and the theme will not work.
 Some of my favorites are Charged, Dragon"s Jewel, and Dragon Claw.
 Keep in mind anyone could submit a theme, so there's bound to be a few low quality or even incomplete ones.
 Now do the same for Icon Themes and XFCE/XFWM4 Themes (extracted in /usr/share/themes) and you're all set!
-Note: while seeking themes, try to find ones that have GTK3 support instead of just GTK2; otherwise, the GTK3 programs will use the default look and seem out of place compared to the GTK2 ones.
+Note: while seeking themes, try to find ones that have GTK3 support instead of just GTK2; otherwise, the GTK3 programs will use the default look and seem out of place compared to the GTK2 ones (edit: or trash gtk3 altogether, then you can use all the gtk2-only themes).
 As for the wallpaper - well, you can get it from anywhere - any png/jpg image will work.
 Put them in /usr/share/xfce4/backdrops/ to have them displayed in the settings manager.
-It is also possible to edit a theme (or create your own, but that's way too much effort) - for that, go to your theme's folder, then gtk2.0 and open the gtkrc file in your favorite text editor.
-There's really no proper documentation for doing this, so you'll have to figure out what stuff means on your own.
+It is also possible to edit a theme (or create your own, but that's way too much effort) - for that, go to your theme's folder, then gtk2.0 and open the gtkrc

 Lots!
 Let's go through them one by one: